rrmckinney/fwx-wind/docs/source/windtests.md

 ```

-Plot sonic and cup data for the same position for all three fan speeds.
+With all the data processed, we can plot sonic and cup data for the same position for all three fan speeds.

 ```